MicrosoftDocs/quantum-docs/articles/user-guide/libraries/machine-learning/intro.md

 This information should be enough to start playing with the code.
 However, if you want to learn more about this model, please read the original proposal: [*'Circuit-centric quantum classifiers', Maria Schuld, Alex Bocharov, Krysta Svore and Nathan Wiebe*](https://arxiv.org/abs/1804.00633)

-In addition to the code sample you will see in the next steps, you can also start exploring quantum classification in [this tutorial](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/QuantumClassification)
+In addition to the code sample described in [Basic classification](xref:microsoft.quantum.libraries.overview.machine-learning.basics), you can also start exploring quantum classification in this [Quantum classification tutorial](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/QuantumClassification).